SAP-archive/cloud-sdk-cli/README.md

   $ sap-cloud-sdk init

 OPTIONS
   -h, --help               Show help for the new command.
+  --projectDir=projectDir  [default: .]
+Path to the folder in which the project should be created.

 EXAMPLES
   $ sap-cloud-sdk init